csc301-2023-winter/6-John-T/deliverable-1/documents/planning.md

     - Angad has experience in frontend development from previous work experience and personal projects and enjoys learning new frameworks.
 He also has experience with UI/UX through course work.
  * Michael
     - Role: Frontend-Manager (Team Liaison + Co-rep)
     - Michael has experience in frontend development in other software development courses and projects, and is interested in expanding on those skills.
-He is confident in communication and volunteered to be co-rep and team liason.
+He is confident in communication and volunteered to be co-rep and team liaison.
  * Tajwaar - Backend
  * Samantha
     - Role: Backend